ouspg/CryptoCourse/Week9Exercises/README.md

 # Week 9 Exercises

-This week’s exercises focus on post quantum cryptography.
+This week’s exercises focus on quantum computing, post-quantum cryptography and feedback on the course.

 ## Grading